-- 6. Our school procedures for safeguarding children will be in line with the MSCB Procedures and Protocols.
-We will ensure that: - · All members of the governing body understand and fulfil their responsibilities - · We have a nominated designated member of staff (Headteacher Deborah Howard, Learning Mentor Debbie Carter in HT's absence).
-Note that the Designated Person for the Local Authority is called: Majella O'Hagan and can be emailed on majella.o'hagan@manchester.gov.uk - · Our designated member of staff has undertaken the initial designated member of staff training and subsequent refresher course every two years delivered through the MSC Safeguarding Board - · We have a member of staff who will act in the designated member of staff's absence - · All members of staff are provided with Child Protection Training every three years. - · All members of staff, volunteers and governors know: - 1.
-The signs and symptoms of concern - 2.
-How to respond to a pupil who discloses abuse - 3.
-What to do if they are concerned about a child - · All parents/carers are made aware of the responsibilities of staff members with regard to child protection procedures through publication of the school's Child Protection Policy and reference to it in our school prospectus. - · Our lettings policy will seek to ensure the suitability of adults working with children on school sites at any time - · Community users organising activities for children are aware of the school's child protection quidelines and procedures - · We will ensure that our selection and recruitment of staff meet the requirements as set down in the Safer Recruitment quidance - · We will ensure that at least one member of each interview panel has completed the safer recruitment course - 7.
-Our procedures will be regularly reviewed and up-dated, at least once annually - 8.
-The name of the designated member of staff for Child Protection will be sent to all school staff - 9.
-All new members of staff will be given a copy of our child protection policy and it will be included in induction pack
+6. Our school procedures for safeguarding children will be in line with the MSCB Procedures and Protocols.
+We will ensure that:

+· All members of the governing body understand and fulfil their responsibilities

+• We have a nominated designated member of staff (Headteacher - Deborah Howard, Deputy Headteacher - Jon Beisly, Assistant Headteacher - Donna Wealleans, Learning Mentor - Debbie Carter).
+Note that the Designated Person for the Local Authority is called: Majella O'Hagan and can be emailed on majella.o'hagan@manchester.gov.uk

+• Our designated member of staff has undertaken the initial designated member of staff training and subsequent refresher course every two years delivered through the MSC Safeguarding Board

+• We have a member of staff who will act in the designated member of staff's absence • All members of staff are provided with Child Protection Training every three years.

+· All members of staff are provided with Child Protection Training every three

+· All members of staff, volunteers and governors know:

+1. The signs and symptoms of concern

+2. How to respond to a pupil who discloses abuse

+3. What to do if they are concerned about a child

+• All parents/carers are made aware of the responsibilities of staff members with regard to child protection procedures through publication of the school's Child Protection Policy and reference to it in our school prospectus.

+• Our lettings policy will seek to ensure the suitability of adults working with children on school sites at any time

+• Community users organising activities for children are aware of the school's child protection guidelines and procedures

+$\cdot$ We will ensure that our selection and recruitment of staff meet the requirements as set down in the Safer Recruitment guidance

+• We will ensure that at least one member of each interview panel has completed the safer recruitment course

+7. Our procedures will be regularly reviewed and up-dated, at least once annually

+8. The name of the designated member of staff for Child Protection will be sent to all school staff

+9. All new members of staff will be given a copy of our child protection policy and it will be included in induction pack